nialloc9/emailAuthenticate/README.md

 ## NB
 Please feel free to add suggestions and ideas to make this project better.

+Remember to changed your php.ini file and your sendMail file to allow for emails to be sent.

 Remove console.log messages if you wish to use on production sites.